bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 ```
 @highlight 1-2

-When you save your changes, you should see the new h1 tag in your browser at  <a href="http://localhost:4200" target="\_blank">localhost:4200</a>.
+When you save your changes, you should see the new `h1` tag in your browser at  <a href="http://localhost:4200" target="\_blank">localhost:4200</a>.

 ## Running Tests

-When we use the CLI to create modules, components, services, etc, it will create spec files for us.
-Run tests with `npm run test` in the command line.
+When we use the CLI to create modules, components, services, etc, it will automatically create spec files for each of them.

+To see the tests in action run `npm run test` in the command line.
 You should see one test failure.
 Open __src/app/app.component.spec.ts__ and update it so the test will pass with the changes we made to __src/app/app.component.html__

 ### Solution

 The change we needed to make for our tests to pass is on the highlighted line 37.

 We also included `schemas` metadata for our module. <a href="https://angular.io/api/core/NO_ERRORS_SCHEMA">NO_ERRORS_SCHEMA</a> will keep the compiler from throwing errors when unknown components are included in the tested components.

 In unit tests we often only want to test the very small piece of code we're work on and don't care about deeply nested components <a href="https://medium.com/@fivedicephoto/why-you-shouldnt-use-no-errors-schema-in-angular-unit-tests-cdd478c30782" target="\_blank">unless we're testing the props in a parent/child component relationship</a>.
 For our purposes in this training, it's safe to use here.

 @sourceref ./app.component.spec.ts
 @highlight 37